Below is some general information about business rates and rateable value.

 What is a revaluation?

-The VOA regularly reassess and update the rateable values of all business properties usually every five years.
-This is called a revaluation.
-This is done to maintain fairness in the system by redistributing the total amount payable in business rates, reflecting changes in the property market.
+The VOA regularly reassess and update the rateable values of all business properties.
+This is called a revaluation and it is done to maintain fairness in the system by redistributing the total amount payable in business rates, reflecting changes in the property market.
+From 2023 revaluations will take place every three years.
 Revaluation does not raise extra revenue overall.